 The legitimacy of the American War for Independence has been the subject of an ongoing debate ever since the first shots were fired on the Lexington green in 1775, and every year, as July 4th rolls upon us, it is no different.
 Social media is flooded with posts debating the virtue and wisdom of the conflict, with people calling it a “rebellion,” a “revolution,” a “war for independence,” and everything in-between and to either side.
 However, the one term not used is “civil war,” meaning a hotly contested, internal conflict.
 Instead, the mistaken notion that the war was fought between two very distinct ideological and cultural groups stems from incorrectly asserting that 1776 and the signing of the Declaration of Independence was the beginning point of the war.
 Events have become neatly packaged for us around a myth of continual American identity; that somehow immigrants stepping ashore on this continent were instantly infused with the patriotic spirit of a new nation.[i]
 However, there was never a strong idea of an “us” vs. “them” between British and Americans.
 Nor is it true that all was quiet back in Britain, when suddenly the American colonists discovered Lockean natural rights and began shooting their redcoat overlords with cries of “no taxation without representation.”
 This simplistic narrative completely misses the historical context of the formation of the American colonies.
 Rather, the conflict had been going on long before 1776, and had its roots in the turbulent internal wars of the British Isles, which the colonists had transplanted from the mother country to their new home in the Americas.

-In fact, the two hundred and fifty years preceding 1776 were a veritable volcanic eruption of rebellions, civil wars, and civil unrest throughout Britain, including no fewer than five major wars attempting to overthrow the ruling monarch (1640-1649, 1685, 1688, 1715, and 1745), numerous rebellions in Ireland and Scotland, and large-scale riots throughout the kingdom.
+In fact, the one hundred and fifty years preceding 1776 were a veritable volcanic eruption of rebellions, civil wars, and civil unrest throughout Britain, including no fewer than five major wars attempting to overthrow the ruling monarch (1640-1649, 1685, 1688, 1715, and 1745), numerous rebellions in Ireland and Scotland, and large-scale riots throughout the kingdom.
 In the fallout from these various wars, the ethnic cleansing and religious persecution was brutal, which resulted in mass migrations to America by the oppressed parties.
 The American colonies became, not a melting pot of Americanism, but rather a kaleidoscope of British political parties, religious denominations, and ethnicities who had all fled from whichever bully was currently in power back in Britain.
 Naturally each group settled next to their own kind, they formed colonies specific to their particular brand of Britishness, and as a general rule distrusted the other colonies that were different from them, even long after they had gained independence.
 The vast bulk of these immigrants came in four distinct waves, separated by time, geography, and culture.[ii]

 The Puritan Migration: 1629-1640